Importance of Eye Nutrition

 Omega-3 Fatty Acids

-- Eye benefits of omega-3 fatty acids: May help prevent macular degeneration (AMD) and dry eyes.
+- Eye benefits: May help prevent macular degeneration (AMD) and dry eyes.

 - Food sources: Cold-water fish such as salmon, mackerel and herring; fish oil supplements, freshly ground flaxseeds, walnuts.

-- Eye benefits of selenium: When combined with carotenoids and vitamins C and E, may reduce risk of advanced AMD.
+- Eye benefits: May reduce risk of advanced AMD when combined with carotenoids and vitamins C and E.

 - Food sources: Seafood (shrimp, crab, salmon, halibut), Brazil nuts, enriched noodles, brown rice.

-- RDA: 55 mcg for teens and adults (60 mcg for women during pregnancy and 70 mcg when breast-feeding).
+- RDA (Recommended Dietary Allowance): 55 mcg for teens and adults (60 mcg for women during pregnancy and 70 mcg when breast-feeding).

-- Eye benefits of vitamin A: May protect against night blindness and dry eyes.
+- Eye benefits: May protect against night blindness and dry eyes.

 - Food sources: Beef or chicken liver; eggs, butter, milk.

-- Eye benefits of vitamin C: May reduce the risk of cataracts and macular degeneration.
+- Eye benefits: May reduce the risk of cataracts and macular degeneration.

 - Food sources: Sweet peppers (red or green), kale, strawberries, broccoli, oranges, cantaloupe.

-- Eye benefits of vitamin D: May reduce the risk of macular degeneration.
+- Eye benefits: May reduce the risk of macular degeneration.

 - Food sources: Salmon, sardines, mackerel, milk; orange juice fortified with vitamin D.

-- RDA: None, but the American Academy of Pediatrics recommends 400 IU per day for infants, children and adolescents, and many experts recommend higher daily intakes for adults.
+- RDA (Recommended Dietary Allowance): None.
+The American Academy of Pediatrics recommends 400 IU per day for infants, children and adolescents, and many experts recommend higher daily intakes for adults.

 - The best source of vitamin D is exposure to sunlight.
 Ultraviolet radiation from the sun stimulates production of vitamin D in human skin, and just a few minutes of exposure to sunlight each day (without sunscreen) will insure your body is producing adequate amounts of vitamin D.